Coco Austin’s Breasts Almost Pop Out Of Her Bikini During Miami Holiday

 Coco Austin nearly had a wardrobe malfunction during her Miami holiday because her breasts almost popped out of her swimsuit.

-Coco bikini had a hard time keeping her massive boobs in place.
+Coco’s bikini had a hard time keeping her massive boobs in place.
 One of the photos of the reality star enjoying her Miami holiday on Sunday features her clad in a skimpy pink and lime swimsuit which was designed such that it gave an open view of her cleavage.
-However, the swimsuit almost failed to keep her breasts in place, thus running the risk of having them pop out, thus resulting in an indecent exposure.
+However, the swimsuit almost failed to keep her breasts in place, thus running the risk of having them pop out and resulting in an indecent exposure.

 Coco’s curves stole the show